Communicate With the Teacher

-Monitor your child's practice.
-Read their assignment notebook and help them follow practice directions.
+Read your child's assignment notebook and help them follow practice directions.

-Listen to your child practice.
-Praise them when a piece is played well, or you have noticed progress.
+Listen to your child practice as much as possible.
+Praise them when a piece is played well or you have noticed progress.
 Encourage them to repeat a passage until they have mastered it.
 You don’t need a background in music to assist them in this way.

-Listen to classical music often and expose your child to music by taking them to live concerts.
+Listen often to a variety of music including classical.
+Expose your child to music by taking them to live concerts.